Informo/specs/content/information-distribution/source.md

 update its list of sub-sources by removing the sub-source's previous user and adding the new one.

-Once the link between a source (or a sub-source) and its new user is consider valid, client implementations **must** consider both the source's (or sub-source's) new user and its previous one (and older ones if the source or sub-source changed its user more than once) as the same entity.
+Once the link between a source (or a sub-source) and its new user is considered valid, client implementations **must** consider both the source's (or sub-source's) new user and its previous one (and older ones if the source or sub-source changed its user more than once) as the same entity.
 This means that